teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ### Iron will

 You are immune to the terror that some supernatural entities inflict on sight.
-When you make a **resistance roll** with **Resolve**, take **+1d**.
+When you make a **resistance roll** with **Quick**, take **+1d**.

 > With this ability, you do not freeze up or flee when confronted by any kind of supernatural entity or strange occult event.

 ### Ritual

 You know the arcane methods to perform ritual sorcery.
-You can **Study** an occult ritual (or create a new one) to summon a supernatural effect or being.
+You can **Analyze** an occult ritual (or create a new one) to summon a supernatural effect or being.
 You begin with one ritual already learned.

 > Without this special ability, the study and practice of rituals leaves you utterly vulnerable to the powers you supplicate.
 Such endeavors are not recommended.